babobski/Komodo-LESS-Compiler/README.md

 }
  ```
  <p>The next marco is for getting the @vars form your document (current view) (trigger on custom key binding, i use <kbd>Alt</kbd> + <kbd>g</kbd>)<br>
- if you working with less and you have not search for @vars and you trigger the completion (by typing @ not on the beginning of a line) the extension will search in the current document.</p>
+ if you working with LESS and you have not search for @vars and you trigger the completion (by typing @ not on the beginning of a line) the extension will search in the current document.</p>
  ```javascript
  if (extensions.less) {
 	// optional you can add a file, if you are using the filewatcher mode